SAG-SAS/openseadragon-block/readme.md

 ### For umask 077

-In case you are using something like `umask 077` to enhance security on your pc, you need to update the permissions of the npm wordpress package:
+In case you are using something like `umask 077` to enhance security on your pc, you need to update the permissions of the npm WordPress package:
 ```
 sudo chmod -R 755 /usr/lib/node_modules/@wordpress
 ```